Postgraduate

 What is a PGCE degree?

-If you study full-time, a PGCE degree is a year-long course, typically running from September to July.
-It is also possible to study as a part-time PGCE over the course of two years.
+Full-time PGCE courses typically run from September to July.
+It's possible to study for a part-time degree over two years.

 What level is a PGCE?